 Indeed, with the additional exposure China will obtain among the international community, the real estate market’s demand may be stimulated by this worldwide event.
 In addition, it is clear that the Chinese government is taking major strides to maximize the PR surrounding this event for example, they even worked closely with CBS’s highly popular Survivor reality television series to film the most recent season in China.

 While REITs will be great vehicles for investments in residential, commercial office, retail, and industrial development sectors, the Olympics are particularly lucrative for REITs pertaining to hotels and resorts in the short-term.
 The Beijing Tourism Bureau has estimated that there will be 110 new hotels being developed to accommodate approximately 550,000 guests during the international sports.The profitability potential for Chinese REITs is tremendous.
 For example, Starwood Asia Pacific Hotels and Resorts estimate that approximately 50% of its future profits will be forthcoming from Chinese REITs.

 The cities with the greatest potential are certainly Beijing and Shanghai, as the population growth and continuous migration to these economic megacities ensure a strong demand for real estate.
 For both short-term and long-term investments, REITs can be an excellent way to diversify your portfolio, garnering income and capital appreciation possibilities.

 Developing a Chinese REITs strategy

 There are two legs of investment strategies for Chinese REITs.
-For short run profits, the Beijing 2008 Olympics provide an excellent opportunity for investment – but only when it comes to income, as many REITs already have the capital gain priced into the share price.
+Short run profits provide an excellent opportunity for investment – but only when it comes to income, as many REITs already have the capital gain priced into the share price.